hope-ui/hope-ui/README.md

 ### Import style on demand

-To reduce the bundle size styles should be loaded on demand, using vite you can use the [vite-plugin-style-import](https://github.com/vbenjs/vite-plugin-style-import) plugin to do that.
+To reduce the bundle size, styles should be loaded on demand, using vite you can use the [vite-plugin-style-import](https://github.com/vbenjs/vite-plugin-style-import) plugin to do that.

 1. First install the plugin as a dev dependency.